itemsapi/curated-list/README.md

 [See another examples](examples.md)

+## Short guide

+After running `npm run build` all html, css and js files are generated in `docs` folder.
+You can use `docs` files for github pages, netlify or nginx deployment.

 ## Deployment

 - https://www.netlify.com/ (incredibly easy and free hosting for open source)
 - https://pages.github.com/ (free and intuitive hosting for static websites)
+- https://zeit.co/now (realtime deployments from cli)

 ```bash
 # install now